Gibartes/uCOS-II-Arduino/uCOS_II/Readme.md

 This source code should be used just for education or research according to uC/OS-II's licensing terms.

-# OS_TASK_TMR_PRIO is defined as priority 15 in cf/oscfg.h
+* OS_TASK_TMR_PRIO is defined as priority 15 in cf/oscfg.h

-revised by
+Revised by hongkyun